For years, I worked in academic research settings studying the role of exercise on weight loss and weight maintenance. Since…

 Moderate-intensity cardio plays a key role in a well-rounded exercise program, offering a number of benefits.
 For starters, it helps develop your aerobic base, which is important for exercise performance.
 For example: if you have lifted weights in a fairly basic manner and become easily winded, it was probably because due to a poorly-developed aerobic base.
 Moderate intensity cardio can help with that.
 In addition, moderate-intensity cardio can improve your recovery, improve your sleep quality, and increase your body’s capacity to deal with stress.
 Lastly, cardio contributes to your overall energy expenditure, which can certainly be helpful if your goal is fat loss.

-Get maximum results with our complete training program!
 All of these are wonderful reasons to perform cardiovascular exercise, and at Girls Gone Strong and in our Strongest You Coaching program, we generally encourage most women to integrate two 25- to 30-minute sessions of moderate-intensity cardio into their exercise routine per week, for optimal fat loss.

 However, like many other things in life, more isn’t always better when it comes to cardio and fat loss.
 When you are using cardio as a tool for fat loss, there comes a point of diminishing returns when you do more than what is necessary to simply elicit the desired result.